Bass pedals: Other uses

 While bass pedals are usually used to perform basslines, MIDI-equipped pedals can be used for a range of other purposes.
 The different pedals can be assigned to perform different chords, which allows a one man band-style performer to perform chords with a single foot-press.
-As well, MIDI pedals can be used with a keyboard workstation or an arranger keyboard to trigger different parts of sequenced song arrangements.
+Additionally, MIDI pedals can be used with a keyboard workstation or an arranger keyboard to trigger different parts of sequenced song arrangements.
 For example, a performer could use the pedals to trigger the chorus, verse, and solo sections of a sequenced song.
 Another musical use of MIDI pedals would be to have each pedal linked to a different drum sound, such as a bass drum, snare, and cymbals; this would permit the performance of rudimentary drum kit parts.

 A MIDI-equipped pedalboard can also be used for non-musical purposes: